ben-cuff/clueless/README.md

 ## Getting Started

 ### Quick Start
 For a quick start, I've included throwaway keys and databases in `.env.example`.
-You can simply rename this file to `.env` and get started immediately without setting up your own keys.
+You can simply rename this file to `.env` and uncomment out the part at the bottom, so that you can get started without setting up your own keys.

 ### Setting Up Your Own Environment
 If you prefer to use your own keys and databases: